 5. Concentrate JS and CSS Files

-Keeping all the JS and CSS files concentrated helps your website to take up less bandwidth and less files means less requests therefore it renders the page quickly along with providing improved user experience.
+Keeping all the JS and CSS files concentrated helps your website to take up less bandwidth and fewer files mean fewer requests, therefore, it renders the page quickly along with providing the improved user experience.

 6. Using CDN